dglaeser/xpress/README.md

 std::println("de_db = {}", deriv_expressions[b].with(a = "a", b = "b"));
 ```

-Of course you can also directly compute the values of all derivatives.
+Again, you can also directly compute the values of all derivatives.
 The returned object also allows you to extract the
 derivatives with respect to an individual variable by indexing into it with that variable.

 ```cpp <!-- {{xpress-derivseval-snippet}} -->